Electrical Homeowner Permits

 Note: If you are hiring a licensed electrical contractor to do electrical work in your home, they will pull the permit in their name, under your address.
 Ask to see the permit before they begin work or use our online tool to confirm one has been pulled.

-To apply for a homeowner electrical permit you must complete and submit the following to Technical Safety BC:
+To apply for a temporary construction operating permit you must complete and submit the following:

 - Your appropriate payment

-Note: Homeowners will soon have the ability to pull a homeowner's electrical installation permit on our online services.
+Note: Homeowners will soon have the ability to pull a homeowner’s temporary construction operating permit on our online services.
 In the meantime, you can connect with us at 1 866 566 7233 for support.